 In 2017, Sheryl introduced her first book, Killing It: An Entrepreneur’s Guide to Keeping Your Head Without Losing Your Heart (HarperBusiness).
 The book has been featured in Fortune, Conscious Company, Inc., Forbes and Huffington Post, among others.

 Sheryl is the co-founder of the Justice, Equity, Diversity and Inclusion (J.E.D.I) Collaborative.
-She is also co-founder and board chair of the Women on Boards Project.
-Both non profits are focused on supporting and advocating for a more inclusive industry and economy to drive innovation, growth, profitability and justice.
+She is also co-founder and board chair of the Women on Boards Project, a nonprofit with the mission of empowering women business leaders and improving diversity and inclusion at the board of directors’ level across consumer brands.
+Both nonprofits are focused on supporting and advocating for a more inclusive industry and economy to drive innovation, growth, profitability and justice.

 From 2015 to 2019, Sheryl was CEO of REBBL, the first plant-based, super herb adaptogen beverage company.
 In partnership with Not for Sale, a nonprofit dedicated to co-creating a future without human trafficking, REBBL works to create regenerative and just supply chains.